 The "Form Lookup" field type is designed to pull or filter data/information from other forms within the same template and provide that data/information to the user on the mobile device in a dynamic drop-down selection list.
-This article details an example of a field designated as a form lookup field.

-Note: To use the form lookup field type, form(s) must already be saved in the template.
+Note: To use the Form Lookup field type, form(s) must already be saved in the template.

 A project manager wishes to have Collect users select a location code from a list of sampling locations that are appropriate for a planned sampling event.
 The Collect template will use Pre-Population to include location data in a "Locations" form when sent out to the Collect Mobile app.
 A "Sampling" form will have a field where the user will select the location code from the data pre-populated into the "Locations" form record.
 Furthermore, the template could filter down the list of location records based on location type.

 The template illustrated below is an example where the LowFlowSample form has a WellID field, which is a form lookup field type, that references the Locations sub-form on the SPM_REF form.

 1.In a Template designed for sampling, create and setup a Locations form.
 This form will be populated with location data from EQuIS.